 If you're working digitally, you'll also want the right tools to recreate the look of the era.
 That's why we've put together the RetroSupply Brush Guide for Illustrators.
 Whether you work in Illustrator or Photoshop, you'll find the perfect brushes, textures and tool presets here for your next illustration project.

-This pack contains just about every kind of vector brush you can imagine.
-Packs include pencils, pens, chalk, ink and water, halftones, crosshatching, and sponges.
+The ultimate brush kit for illustrators.
+This bundle includes every brush you’ll ever need for vector-based drawing: pencils, pens, chalk, ink and water, halftones, crosshatching and more.
 Easily our most-popular vector pack.

-Fun Fact: This was made in the middle of the night in a totally zenned out state.
-This is probably the weirdes pack we carry.
+Fun fact: This was made in the middle of the night in a totally zenned out state.
+It's probably the weirdest pack we carry.

 The brushes are Grade A awesome.
-But what really sets this pack apart is the tutorials taught by Von Glitschka.
-The man is a master of vector illustration and the knowledge he drops on you is worth every penny.
+But what really sets this pack apart is the tutorials from Von Glitschka.
+He's a vector ninja and the knowledge here is worth every penny.

 It does a solid job of making your vector work look like it was drawn with pencils.

-I made this pack from an Army Surplus catalog I got into a bidding war for on eBay.
-The halftones and lines were scanned and made from the catalog print.
+I made this pack of graphic styles, swatches, actions from an Army Surplus catalog that I got into a bidding war for on eBay.

-This is one of Von Glitschka's most comprehensive packs of brushes he ever made for us.
-It includes three brush packs including: shader brushes, texture brushes, and organic line brushes.
+One of the most comprehensive bundles of brushes Von Glitschka has made for us, this includes three packs: shader brushes, texture brushes, and organic line brushes.

-Plus, Von added some extra goodies including three tutorials and his original Ai artwork you can reverse engineer for deep learning.
+Plus, Von added some extra goodies, including three tutorials and his original Ai artwork for you to reverse-engineer for deep learning.

-The Woodland Wonderland Pack was a collaboration between Brave the Woods and myself.
+The Woodland Wonderland Pack was a collaboration between Brave the Woods and RetroSupply.
 We had a lot of long conversations about what made a good brush pack for Illustrators.

 The result is a set of brushes ideal for illustrations with a handmade feel.
-Plus, you get in-depth tutorials from Brad Woodard on how he makes illustrations like the one on the cover.
+Plus, you get a load of in-depth tutorials from Brad Woodard.

 This was my first collaboration with Brad Woodard of Brave the Woods.
 In this pack, you'll find brushes and tutorials made to help you recreate childrens books from the 1960s and 1970s.